jthurteau/mr/README.md

 - project_repos, list of host and remote files to mirror into the local provisioner (See "Project Repos")
 - helpers, list of helper provisioners to add automatically, unlike some most other facts, the helpers from different sources are set to "merge"  by default.
 - guest_throttle, bandwidth limit shared across all VMs. this feature only works when load_instance_facts is true (the default value)
+  - note that this can be dicey since since detection of existing throttle settings isn't resolved yet.
+If the initual `vagrant up` fails before the VM is created you may need to remove "vbox_throttle" from local-dev.instance.yaml since Mr thinks the bandwidth group exists when it does not.
 - puppet_fact_source, source to load facts for PuppetManager to use in puppet_apply, defaults to '::' which is
 - puppet_config_source, source to load configuration for PuppetManager, defaults to puppet.yaml
 - vagrant_config_source, source to load configuration for VagrantManager, defaults to vagrant.yaml